fsantanna/pingus/ceu/README.md

 Note that a single numeric state variable would suffice to track the states.
 Probably, the authors chose to encode each state in an independent boolean variable to rearrange and experiment with them during the development.

-However, due to the short-lived nature of callbacks, state variables are unavoidable, being part of the essence of object-oriented programming (i.e., *methods + mutable state*).
+Still, due to the short-lived nature of callbacks, state variables are unavoidable, and are actually the essence of object-oriented programming (i.e., *methods + mutable state*).

 <a name="bomber"/>

-The implementation in Céu doesn't require explicit state variables and more closely reflects in the source code the sequential state machine:
+The implementation in Céu doesn't require explicit state variables and reflects the sequential state machine implicitly, as sequential code separated by `await` statements:

 @CODE_LINES[[language=CEU,
 class Bomber with
     <...>
 do
     <...>
+    var Sprite sprite = <...>;      // bomber sprite
-    par do
+    par do                                                          @par_do
         <...>   // pingu movement                                   @move
     with
         // 1.
-0th frame: plays a "Oh no!" sound.
+0th frame: plays a "Oh no!" sound.                    @anim_1
         call global:play_sound("ohno", 0.5, 0.0);

         // 2.
 10th frame: plays a "Bomb!" sound.